Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 1. Kochetkov, S.V.
 "Sports Pharmacology" . - M.: GEOTAR-Media, 2018.

-2. Petrichenko, I.P.
-"Fundamentals of sports nutrition" . - M .: Book-Pro, 2019.
+2. Petrychenko, I.P.
+"Fundamentals of Sports Nutrition" . - M.: Kniga-Pro, 2019.

 3. Lavrov, M.A., Sedov, V.V.
 "Pharmacology of sports supplements" . - St. Petersburg: Polytechnic, 2020.

 4. Abramov, S.I.
 "Sports Nutrition.
-Guide for Professionals" . - M.: Litera, 2017.
+A Guide for Professionals" . - M.: Litera, 2017.

 5. Kotlyarov, S.I.
-"Sports nutrition.
-Prevention and recovery" . - M .: RAM, 2021.
+"Sports Nutrition.
+Prevention and Recovery" . - M.: RAM, 2021.

 6. Nazarova, L.M., Suvorov, O.V.
-"Fundamentals of sports nutrition: theory and practice" . - M .: Infra-M, 2018.
+"Fundamentals of Sports Nutrition: Theory and Practice" . - M.: Infra-M, 2018.

 Back to blog